buddhika159/Burrito-Exploratory-Analysis/README.md

 # Build a burrito dashboard using atoti

-This is a project that shows how I learn a new tool and build a dashboard using atoti
+This is a project that shows a new tool I learned and how I build a dashboard using atoti.

 Credit: This notebook is contributed by Ken Jee, who has been working in the data science field doing sports analytics for the last 5 years.
 He has held data science positions in companies ranging from startups to fortune 100 organizations.